Update - Tuesday 29 July

 - Bin collection days will not be changed unless you hear differently from your service provider.
 We're working closely with the local authority to ensure collections can be made with as little disruption as possible.

-A map outlining our work area and diversion routes will be published below shortly.
+A map outlining our work area and diversion routes can be seen below.

 We recognise roadworks can be frustrating, and we're sorry for any inconvenience this essential work may cause.
 However, the new plastic pipe has a lifespan of 80 years, which means when the work is complete, nearby residents and businesses will be able to enjoy the benefits of a safe and reliable gas supply long into the future.